 Visiting Mt.
 Hiei, One of Japan’s Top Three Holiest Places

 Mt.
 Hiei or Hieizan (比叡山) is one of the Three Holiest Places in Japan.
-What is scattered throughout the mountain are the worship halls and pagodas of the World Heritage – Enryakuji Temple.
+The worship halls and pagodas of the World Heritage – Enryakuji Temple are scattered throughout the mountain.
 The temple that is the headquarter of Japan’s Tendai sect has nurtured well-respected monks in Japanese history.

 To find out more about this sacred destination, please refer to our article on Mt.
 Hiei!